Your best defense is a call away Indianapolis Manslaughter Lawyers

 Manslaughter Laws in Indiana

-Voluntary manslaughter occurs when a person intentionally kills another person but does so in the heat of passion or in sudden, uncontrollable anger.
+Voluntary manslaughter occurs when a person knowingly or intentionally kills another person or fetus in any stage of development but does so in the heat of passion or in sudden, uncontrollable anger.
 This violent crime typically involves a provocation that would cause a reasonable person to lose self-control.

 In Indiana, voluntary manslaughter is considered a Level 2 felony, which is one of the most serious felony classifications.
 The penalties for voluntary manslaughter include a potential term of imprisonment of up to 30 years and a fine of up to $10,000.